 Spouse & Dependents

 Annual enrollment is a designated period each year when members may enroll in, or make changes to, healthcare coverage for themselves and/or their dependents.
 Selected plans become effective on the first day of the following plan year.
-Annual enrollment for the Medicare Supplement Health Plans coincides with Medicare's open enrollment period, usually in the fall, for the benefit year effective the following January 1.
+Annual enrollment for the Group Medicare Advantage plan coincides with Medicare's open enrollment period, usually in the fall, for the benefit year effective the following January 1.